auyer/rcpassos.me/posts/ebpf/index.md

 When running, it has access to all the hardware resources and can do anything it wants.
 It runs in the so-called Kernel-mode.
 When our programs are running, they run in User-Space, and they access resources through the Kernel, requesting them with what is called system calls.
-The important takeaway is that a program makes a System Call and gets interrupted.
+The important takeaway is: a program makes a System Call and gets interrupted.
 When it happens, the Kernel code starts running to provide what was requested.
 Only after completed, the program can continue running.
 **And there is always a cost to switch between the Kernel and User-Space.**